Page of the United States Senate: Selection

-In order to become a U.S. Senate page, one must first be nominated by a senator, generally from his or her state.
-A candidate must be a sixteen- or seventeen-year-old high school sophomore (10th grade) or rising junior (11th grade), with at least a 3.0 GPA.
+To become a U.S. Senate page, one must first be nominated by a senator, generally from their state.
+A candidate must be a sixteen- or seventeen-year-old high school junior (11th grade), with at least a 3.0 GPA.
 Processes for selection vary by state and senator.
 Typically, a senator's office will require the applicant to submit a transcript, résumé, and various essays.
-The process is similar to that of selecting an office employee, and may include interview of final applicants by a board of review.
-The application process for the program is considered to be extremely competitive, with a high level of interest for a handful of openings.
+The process is similar to that of selecting an office employee and may include an interview of final applicants by a board of review.
+The application process for the program is considered to be extremely competitive, with many applicants for a handful of openings.

-Students can apply for appointment to one of four terms: a Fall semester (September – January), a Spring semester (January – June), a three- or four-week June session, and a three- or four-week July session.
-If a vacancy opens during the course of the term, the position can not be filled until the beginning of the next session.
+Students can apply for appointment to one of four terms: a fall semester (September–January), a spring semester (January–June), a three- or four-week June session, and a three- or four-week July session.
+If a vacancy opens during the term, the position cannot be filled until the beginning of the next session.

-For each session, there are 30 pages.
+For each session, there are a maximum of 30 pages.
 The majority appoints 16, while the minority appoints 14.

 Uniform and appearance

 Because U.S. Senate pages are required to wear uniforms while on the job, they are some of the most recognizable employees of the United States Congress.
-The uniform consists of a navy blue suit, a white, long sleeve, traditional dress shirt, a name badge, page insignia lapel pin, and a plain, navy tie (males only).
+The uniform consists of a navy blue suitcoat or blazer (jacket), a white, long sleeve, traditional dress shirt, a name badge, page insignia lapel pin, and a plain, navy necktie (for males only).
 Pages are not allowed to add any decoration to their uniform, and at all times must maintain a conservative appearance.
-Until the 1960s, boys were required to wear knickerbockers as part of their uniform while on duty, as depicted in the 1941 film about the role of Senate pages, Adventure in Washington.
+Until the 1960s, boys were still required to wear old fashioned boys clothing styles from before the 1940s, of knickerbockers (shortened pants) with knit stockings as part of their page uniform while on duty, as depicted in the 1941 Hollywood feature film about the role of Senate pages, Adventure in Washington.

 As expected of most Senate employees, pages are required to maintain a neat, professional appearance.
 Boys must be clean-shaven with hair kept short and neat, falling above their ears.
 Girls must also have their hair neat and kept out of their face.
 No extraneous jewelry is to be worn.
 Pages may not wear unnatural nail polish colors or excessive makeup.